-In Phase 3 complicated skin and skin structure infection (cSSSI) trials in adult patients, Daptomycin for injection was discontinued in 15/534 (2.8%) patients due to an adverse reaction, while comparator was discontinued in 17/558 (3.0%) patients.
+In Phase 3 complicated skin and skin structure infection (cSSSI) trials in adult patients, daptomycin was discontinued in 15/534 (2.8%) patients due to an adverse reaction, while comparator was discontinued in 17/558 (3.0%) patients.

-The rates of the most common adverse reactions, organized by body system, observed in adult patients with cSSSI (receiving 4 mg/kg Daptomycin for injection) are displayed in Table 6.
+The rates of the most common adverse reactions, organized by body system, observed in adult patients with cSSSI (receiving 4 mg/kg daptomycin) are displayed in Table 4.

-Table 6: Incidence of Adverse Reactions that Occurred in ≥ 2% of Adult Patients in the Daptomycin for injection Treatment Group and ≥ the Comparator Treatment Group in Phase 3 cSSSI Trials
+Table 4: Incidence of Adverse Reactions that Occurred in $\geq 2\%$ of Adult Patients in the Daptomycin Treatment Group and \geq the Comparator Treatment Group in Phase 3 cSSSI Trials